willkg/blog/posts/mozilla/socorro_dev_env.rst

 is critical for that.

-I like having an environment that doesn't require a lot of work to maintain--that frees me up to work on actual work.
+I like having an environment that doesn't require a lot of work to maintain--one that frees me up to work on actual work.

 **Local development environments can be thrown away and rebuilt.**

-The local development environment needs to be trivial to throw away and rebuild because I want to be able to review pull requests some of which are going to be large ground-shaking changes.
+The local development environment needs to be trivial to throw away and rebuild because I want to be able to review pull requests, some of which are going to be large, impactful changes.

 For example, switching to a new version of Elasticsearch is a big change and it's nice to be able to build that from scratch, test it, and then throw it out